Sinchula Trek |Sinchula Trekking Expedition | Sinchula Trekking Adventure| Sinchula Trekking Route|

 Day 05.
 Chorten Ningpo – Punakha

-After lunch we will visit to Chhimi Lhakhang, the temple of fertility.
+After lunch we will visit Chhimi Lhakhang, the temple of fertility.
 Evening at leisure.
-Dinner and over night stay at Hotel Punakha.
+Dinner and overnight stay at Hotel Punakha.
 Hotel Zangto Pelri or similar standard.

-After the breakfast we will drive to Paro.
+After breakfast we will drive to Paro.
 The road will ascend up to the great Dochula Pass.
 On the way back to Paro offers another chance to view the amazing Himalayan ranges.
 Stop along the way to take photos wherever you find the best spot for the photography.
-On Tacho Gang, visit Tachogang Lhakhang, founded by Thangtong Gyalpo who was a wonder-working Tibetain saint and builder of Iron Chain Briddges in Bhutan.
-You have to cross through the iron chain bride designed traditionally.
+On Tacho Gang, visit Tachogang Lhakhang, founded by Thangtong Gyalpo who was a wonder-working Tibetan saint and builder of Iron Chain Bridges in Bhutan.
+You have to cross through the iron chain bridge designed traditionally.
 Lunch will be served at Paro.

-After lunch we will visit to Paro National Museum, it holds fascinating collections of art, relics, religious Thangka paintings and Bhutan’s exquisite postage stamps and Paro Dziong, the center of civil and religious authority in this region.
-Evening stroll around the Paro vally town, the valley of surpassing Beauty.
-Dinner and over night stay at Paro hotel.
+After lunch we will visit Paro National Museum, it holds fascinating collections of art, relics, religious Thangka paintings and Bhutan’s exquisite postage stamps and Paro Dziong, the center of civil and religious authority in this region.
+Evening stroll around the Paro valley town, the valley of surpassing Beauty.
+Dinner and overnight stay at Paro hotel.

-Toady we will make a hike to Paro Taktshang Monastery, the most famous and scared monastery in Buddhism world.
+Today we will make a hike to Paro Taktshang Monastery, the most famous and sacred monastery in the Buddhist world.
 Taksang means “TigerNest” named after Guru Rinpoche reportedly flew to this site riding on the back of a flying tigress late in the 9th century.
 We have to walk about 2hours up steep from the road end.
 The trail climbs through beautiful pine forest, many of the trees festooned with Spanish moss, and an occasional grove of fluttering prayer flags.
 Lunch will be served at Taktshang cafeteria.

 After our breakfast, we will drive to Paro International Airport for your onward flight.
 Our guide and driver will bid you farewell here at the airport.
 We wish you a very safe and pleasant flight for your onward destinations.